clemkoa/clemkoa.github.io/_posts/2020-05-27-neural-turing-machines-pytorch.markdown

 I was able to reproduce the authors' results on a set of tasks using the same experimental parameters they described.

-#### 1. Copy
+### 1. Copy

 The copy task tests whether NTM can store and recall a long sequence of arbitrary information.
 The network is presented with an input sequence of random binary vectors followed by a delimiter flag.
 The target sequence is a copy of the input sequence.
 To ensure that there isn't any assistance, no inputs are presented to the model while it receives the targets.

 On this task, the model trains very well on sequences between 1 and 20 in length.
-A LSTM controller gives the best results and seems to always converge perfectly within 50k iterations.
+A LSTM controller gives the best results and seems to always converge perfectly within 50k sequences.

 ![Loss curve during training](/assets/images/ntm/loss_copy_batch8_seed1.png) *<center>Loss curve during training for a batch size of 8.</center>*